Sumanth-Talluri/Digit-Recognition-Android-App/README.md

 * trainModel.py - This is where I created a model and trained it

+* cnn_model.h5 - This is the model I got after training.
+This will be used to predict.

 You can download the dataset from [here](https://www.tensorflow.org/datasets/catalog/mnist")

+## Commands

+- Enable developer options and then turn on USB Debugging on the android device
+- Use these commands to run Android app on phone instead of virtual emulator on android studio
+> adb devices

+> abd reverse tcp:5000 tcp:5000